Yueyuan-Ma/starter-hugo-academic/content/work-in-progress/Innovation_Strategy/index.md

 ---
-title: "Optimal Innovation Strategy along the Technological Waves"
+title: "Startups or Corporate Researchers?
+From Technological Waves to Market Concentration"

 # Summary for listings and search engines
 summary: ''